 The Neighborhood Watch is a comprehensive crime prevention program intended to educate the community on matters of safety, emergency management and crime prevention.
 Team leaders are developed and thoroughly informed on important matters regarding specific problems in your neighborhood.
 The goal of this program is to effectively educating the public and promote a safe and security minded environment.

-It prepares leaders to identify suspcious activity and vehicles, provides them with the skills and information necessary to convey specific details to the emergency communications center.
-This in turn, ensures the prioritizing of calls for service and the appropriate officer response.
+The Neighborhood Watch prepares team leaders to identify suspicious activity, vehicles, and persons and provides them with the skills and information necessary to convey specific details to the emergency communications center.
+In turn, this ensures the prioritizing of calls for service and the appropriate officer response.

 5 Steps to Starting a Neighborhood Watch

 - Recruit and organize as many neighbors as possible

 - Contact the Fairfield Police Department and schedule a meeting

 - Discuss community concerns and develop an action plan

 - Hold regular meetings and train community members